Bioinorganic Chemistry and Applications

 The deprotonated thiosemicarbazone ligands usually coordinate to platinum, palladium, copper, ruthenium, and osmium through oxygen, nitrogen, and sulphur donor atoms in their (N, S) bidentate form or (N, N, S or O, N, S) tridentate form, to form metallic complexes of different molecular geometry [911].

-The square planar platinum (II) and palladium (II) complexes of M(HL)C l 2 and M(L)Cl type with thiosemicarbazone ligands derived from phenylacetaldehyde and 2-formylpyridine showed high cytotoxicity in vitro against HL60 leukemia and P388 mouse leukemia cell lines [12], while platinum(II) and palladium(II) binuclear complexes with p-isopropylbenzaldehyde thiosemicarbazone ligands exhibit strong cytotoxic activities on mouse tumor cell growth inhibition [4, 13].
+The square planar platinum (II) and palladium (II) complexes of M(HL)C and M(L)Cl type with thiosemicarbazone ligands derived from phenylacetaldehyde and 2-formylpyridine showed high cytotoxicity in vitro against HL60 leukemia and P388 mouse leukemia cell lines [12], while platinum(II) and palladium(II) binuclear complexes with p-isopropylbenzaldehyde thiosemicarbazone ligands exhibit strong cytotoxic activities on mouse tumor cell growth inhibition [4, 13].

 On the other hand, C,N,S thiosemicarbazone ligands can also be coordinated to palladium (II) to form complexes with two fused five-membered chelate rings containing a carbon-metal σ bond [14].
 Although there is little information about the antitumor activity of these tetranuclear complexes, their pharmacological applications could be relevant.